qmacro/modsrt/README.md

 ## Adjusting an SRT file - an example

-You can see in the example SRT file that talking starts about 1 second into the video (at `00:00:01,366`).
-But what if we wanted to cut the video so it starts with the demo i.e. where the narrator says "_Here youi can see the micro frontend framework in action._", in record 3.
+You can see in the example SRT file that the talking starts ("_Did you know ..._") about 1 second into the video (at `00:00:01,366`).
+But what if we wanted to cut the video so it starts with the demo i.e. where the narrator says "_Here you can see the micro frontend framework in action._", in record 3.
 This would mean we would want to edit the SRT file to delete the first two records, so it ends up looking like this ([demo-adjusted.srt](./demo-adjusted.srt)):

 ```text
 3